 A key limitation of value-at-risk is that it is based on relatively recent historical data, and therefore typically only reflects losses under normal market conditions.
-To address this, we perform stress tests in which we value our trading portfolios under extreme market scenarios not covered by the confidence interval of our value-at-risk model.
+To address this, Deutsche Bank perform stress tests in which Deutsche Bank value our trading portfolios under extreme market scenarios not covered by the confidence interval of our value-at-risk model.